Ivan1248/vidlu/README.md

 ## Main scripts

-The `scripts` directory contains scripts that use [the framework](#the-framework).
-The main script for running experiments is `run.py` and `dirs.py` contains directory paths.
+The "scripts" directory contains scripts that use [the framework](#the-framework). `run.py` can run experiments and `dirs.py` contains directory paths.

 ### Directory configuration

 `scripts/dirs.py` is a module that determines directory paths needed for running experiments.
-It contains the following paths:
+It contains the following path variables:

 - `datasets` is a list of paths that contain datasets.
 If the env. variable `VIDLU_DATASETS` is defined, it is taken as the first path.
-If found to exist, "&lt;ancestor>/datasets" and "&lt;ancestor>/data/datasets", where "&lt;ancestor>" is any ancestor directory of `dirs.py`, are included too.
-Dataset directories should be considered read-only.
+If found to exist, "&lt;ancestor>/datasets" and "&lt;ancestor>/data/datasets" are included too. "&lt;ancestor>" is any ancestor directory of `dirs.py`.
 - `cache` is used for automatically caching data.
-It should preferably and be on an SSD. `datasets` can be on slower disks since original data is usually accessed through cache unless there was not enough space for caching.
+It should preferably be on an SSD, while original datasets can be on slower disks since data is usually accessed through cache.
-- `pretrained` represents a directory that can contain pre-trained parameters.
-It is set to the value of the `VIDLU_PRETRAINED` env. variable (if defined) or "&lt;ancestor>/data/pretrained" (if found).
+- `pretrained` points to a directory that can contain pre-trained parameters.
+It is takes the value of the `VIDLU_PRETRAINED` env. variable (if defined) or "&lt;ancestor>/data/pretrained" (if found).
-- `experiments` represents a directory that can contain experiment results, processed data cache, and other generated data. is set to the value of the `VIDLU_EXPERIMENTS` env. variable (if defined) or "&lt;ancestor>/data/experiments" (if found).
-The directory `SAVED_STATES = experiments / "states"` is automatically created for storing intermediate and complete training states.
+- `experiments` points to a directory for experiment results.
+It takes the value of the `VIDLU_EXPERIMENTS` env. variable (if defined) or "&lt;ancestor>/data/experiments" (if found).
+The directory `saved_states = experiments / "states"` is automatically created for storing intermediate and complete training states.

+There is also a `VIDLU_DATA` env. variable that can be used instead of the mentioned ones.
+See below.

 #### Setup